mat1432/Colonial_Partitioning/readme-steam.txt

     [*]Any colonies that were ever a player, if partitioned, will Always keep their cores (Including Territorial Cores) & gain Permanent claims on all lost land.
 [/list]

+[h2]This did nothing!
+Why?[/h2]
+The mod follows some logic before it willingly divides your colonies:
+[list]
+    [*]If your colony owns provinces without either a Territorial or Full core, [i]That colony will be skipped[/i].
+    [*]If your colony is played by a player, [i]That colony will be skipped[/i].
+    [*]If your colony is protected (by diplo action), [i]That colony will be skipped[/i].
+[/list]
+These checks are enabled by default, so that as a player you would not ever have to core a colonial region manually (let your colonies do that!).
+You can disable or modify these checks in your settings.

 [h2]Install and Uninstall Compatibility:[/h2]
 [h3]Forwards Compatability:[/h3]
 [list]